Kolomona/km-todo/ai/ProjectStatusBoard.md

 *E2E testing will be revisited after the current sprint.
 See TestingStrategy.md for requirements.*

 ## Recent Decisions
+- [2024-12-20] **NEW ISSUE**: Root path redirect behavior (#124) - When logged in and navigating to /, users are redirected to login instead of dashboard.
+Root page should check authentication status and redirect appropriately.
+Frontend team to implement auth check in src/app/page.tsx.
 - [2024-12-20] **RESOLVED**: Add Todo modal layout bug (#123) - Frontend team applied layout fixes.
 Modal is now fully visible and functional, all fields and buttons accessible.
 User confirmed resolution.
 All 26 TodoModal tests passing.
 - [2024-12-20] **RESOLVED**: '+ Add Todo' button does not work in project todos view (#122) - Frontend team implemented missing functionality.
 Button now opens TodoModal with project context pre-filled.
 Users can add todos directly from project view.
 Added comprehensive unit tests (24/24 passing).
 All 249 unit tests passing.
 - [2024-12-20] **RESOLVED**: Login issue after database seeding - Fixed cookie configuration in src/lib/auth.ts.
 Changed SameSite from 'none' to 'lax' for localhost development to resolve 401 Unauthorized errors in browser.
 Login now works correctly with admin@example.com / loKonoma!!!!!11111.